 But here's a spoiler: you can't catch psoriasis by touching someone who has it.
 And in case you're wondering you also can't catch it by having sex with someone who has it.

 What causes psoriasis?

-The immune system of the person with psoriasis acts at the wrong times and instead of fighting the actual diseases the body attacks its own cells.
-As a result, the affected skin cells react by growing way faster than normal skin which makes them pile up and die, causing thick, red and scaly patches.
-It's happening to everyone's skin, just on a very slower and smaller scale.
+The immune system of the person with psoriasis acts at the wrong times, and instead of fighting the actual diseases, the body attacks its cells.
+As a result, the affected skin cells react by growing way faster than normal skin, which makes them pile up and die, causing thick, red, and scaly patches.
+It's happening to everyone's skin on a significantly slower and smaller scale.